Home icon as a Jester's castle

 · Stories & Culture: Michael Konik’s “The Smart Money”, Richard Munchkin’s “Gambling Wizards”, Moskowitz & Wertheim’s “Scorecasting”.

-· Psychology & Market Insight: Buchdahl’s “Squares and Sharps” provides a realistic take on risk and mindset.
+· Psychology & Market Insight: Buchdahl’s “Squares and Sharps” provides a realistic take on risk and mindset, an angle that sits at the heart of many betting books.

 What These Books Teach